eesdil/bootstrap-snippets/README.md

 Bootstrap Snippets
 ==================

+It is based on bonsaiben's repo, but amended for Bootstrap v3.
+And not finished... so if something is wrong or missing help is welcome.
 This repository contains HTML and Haml snippet files for Twitter Bootstrap, for the famous [snipmate](https://github.com/garbas/vim-snipmate) plugin for Vim.

 Dependencies